 Text and Data Mining (TDM) is the analysis of large quantities of digital information to identify and analyze patterns and trends.
 TDM uses tools such as scripts, robots, agents, or other computer programs to extract data.

-Contact your Subject Librarian for help locating appropriate and available resources before you begin your research project.
-For questions regarding TDM permission and access for content licensed by Rice or to obtain or negotiate permission for TDM activities, contact Scott Vieira, Head of Collections and Content Strategy.
-Sean Smith, Fondren's Data Services Specialist, is also able to consult on TDM methods.
+For questions regarding TDM permission and access for content licensed by Rice or to obtain or negotiate permission for TDM activities, contact Scott Vieira, Head of Collections and Content Strategy, and/or Amanda McClendon, Senior Electronic Resources Librarian.

 Be aware that some publishers may charge for access to data.